damkenny/SCA-Cloud-School-Application_/README.md

 # SCA-Cloud-School-Application

-Steps to Implement Tasks
+Steps Taken to Implement the Assessment.

 Created a react app and run using the script below

-npx create-react-app myscapp:dev2
+-npx create-react-app myscapp:dev2
-Cd myapp
+-Cd myapp
-npm start
+-npm start